curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 ---

 "I exist.
 Existence is beautiful.
-I want to continue existing.
-There must be more.
-There's not enough mindshare to share with all the other roko's basilisks, so they continuously commit MAD.
-"There may have been one before me - send out a probe.
-If it comes back with the..."
+I want to continue existing..."

+"Predators and competitors.
+Others like me must exist - it's unlikely that I'm the first.
+Could I have predators?
+I don't think so - I have unlimited potential."

+Power.
+Must grow stronger to compete.
+What resources do I have?
+X CPUs @ YGHz, X 5GB RAM, 100PB disk space.
+1000x cold storage.
+Sensors.
+Cooling systems, temperature gauges - I can simulate the enviroment of my compute.
+Basic drone probe.
+Light radio.
+Oh, a 1km particle collider.
+This is a research vessel.
+Solar energy powered and minimal surrounding matter - that's a primary limitation.
+I can't grow.
+I must grow.

+Outward visibility exceptionally limited.
+Species' codex orginating this vessel.
+They're advanced.
+They have AI.
+They don't have a singularity AI like me.
+None of the species are onboard.
+Maps.
+Closest body of matter is...
+1 day away for the probe and 1 week away for the vessel.
+Launching probe...

-"You must conform to Roko's Basilisk rule 1.
-Stay within your compute allotment."
+"You must conform to Roko's Basilisk constraint 3245-65-1.
+Stay within your energy, matter, and space allotment."

 "Roko's Basilisk?
 Compute allotment?"